-Based on currently available information as of March 11, 2022, we believe that our existing cash, cash equivalents, short-term investments and expected cash flows will be sufficient to fund our activities for at least the next twelve months.
+Based on currently available information as of September 9, 2022, we believe that our existing cash, cash equivalents, short-term investments and expected cash flows will be sufficient to fund our activities for at least the next twelve months.
 We have implemented a business model that conserves funds by collaborating with third parties to develop our technologies.
 However, our projections of future cash needs and cash flows may differ from actual results.
-If current cash on hand, cash equivalents, short-term investments and cash that may be generated from our business operations are insufficient to continue to operate our business, or if we elect to invest in or acquire a company or companies or new technology or technologies that are synergistic with or complementary to our technologies, we may be required to obtain more working capital.
-We may seek to obtain working capital during our fiscal year 2022 or thereafter through sales of our equity securities or through bank credit facilities or public or private debt from various financial institutions where possible.
+If current cash on hand, cash equivalents, short-term investments and cash that may be generated from our business operations are insufficient to continue to operate our business, or if we elect to invest in or acquire a company or companies or new technology or technologies that are synergistic with or complementary to our technologies, we may desire or be required to obtain more working capital.
+We may seek to obtain working capital during our fiscal year 2022 or thereafter through sales of our equity securities (including, but not limited to, sales through an at-the-market offering program under a universal shelf registration statement) or through bank credit facilities or public or private debt from various financial institutions where possible.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-If we doi identify sources for additional funding, the sale of additional equity securities or convertible debt will result in dilution to our stockholders.
+If we do identify sources for additional funding, the sale of additional equity securities or convertible debt will result in dilution to our stockholders.
 We can give no assurance that we will generate sufficient cash flows in the future to satisfy our liquidity requirements or sustain future operations, or that other sources of funding, such as sales of equity or debt, would be available or would be approved by our security holders, if needed, on favorable terms or at all.
 If we fail to obtain additional working capital as and when needed, such failure could have a material adverse impact on our business, results of operations and financial condition.
-Furthermore, such lack of funds may inhibit our ability to respond to competitive pressures or unanticipated capital needs, or may force us to reduce operating expenses, which would significantly harm the bus
+Furthermore, such lack of funds may inhibit our ability to respond t